AnomalRoil/cosmic-gopass-plugin/README.md

 # Important dev details

-All the received queries on stdin need a `"Finished"` response, even when a new `Search` or a new `Interrupt` arrives to cancel the previous one.
+This isn't very well documented in github.com/pop-os/launcher at the moment, but all the received `Search` queries on stdin need a `"Finished"` response, even when a new `Search` or a new `Interrupt` arrives to cancel the previous one.